Chinese folk religion: Deities and immortals

 The Yellow God or "Yellow God of the Northern Dipper" is of peculiar importance, as he is a form of the universal God (Tian or Shangdi) symbolising the axis mundi (Kunlun), or the intersection between the Three Patrons and the Five Deities, that is the center of the cosmos.
 He is therefore described in the pinyin as the "Yellow Emperor with Four Faces".
 His human incarnation, the "Yellow Emperor (or Deity) of the Mysterious Origin", is said to be the creator of the pinyin civility, of marriage and morality, language and lineage, and patriarch of all the Chinese together with the Red Deity.
 Xuanyuan was the fruit of virginal birth, as his mother Fubao conceived him as she was aroused, while walking in the country, by a lightning from the Big Dipper.

+The Wutong gods of wealth are widely worshipped in south China.
+In north China, the fox spirit is widely worshipped.
+Mazu is widespread in the east.